 All societies have their competitions for power – Easter Island tribes were no different.
 The friendly competition involved climbing down the cliffs, swimming through the water to the island, and if still alive, waiting.
 Waiting to procure (steal) the first egg from the bird’s nest and then bring the egg back to the top of the village which meant swimming back to the shore and climbing up the mountain.
 Once declared the winner, the tribe chief gained power and the “birdman’ winner prestige.
-Of course, nothing can be easy and this was definitely a test of endurance, mental agility and athletic ability.
+Of course, nothing can be easy and the Birdman competition was definitely a test of endurance, mental agility and athletic ability.

 Visiting Orongo (about 15 minute drive from town or a nice long walk), we hiked up the mountain a bit to view the dormant volcano crater which is sadly deteriorating from environmental elements.
 The question isn’t will the water flood into the crater if the side wall crumbles but when will it happen.
 Knowing that this area could disappear makes the visit that much more important.